New Jersey Bariatric Center

 menu

-Stress & Weight Gain
+Stress and Weight Gain

-When emotional eating is hard to avoid, here are some strategies to keep yourself on track:
+While when stress leads to weight gain and emotional eating is hard to avoid, here are some strategies to keep yourself on track:

 • Give yourself a break.
 Take each day as it comes, and allow yourself to make mistakes.
 If you have a bad day and make poor food choices, start with a clean slate the next day.